 2009 Winner and Finalist Entries

 2008 — Dallas

 The 2008 site was a 64-acre area south of downtown Dallas bordered by the northern edge of the Interstate 30 right-of-way; the South Central Expressway; the railroad right-of-way between and paralleling Corinth Street and Grand Avenue; and South Austin Street.
-The teams were directed to assume that three major infrastructure initiatives to transform downtown Dallas have been adopted: the Trinity River Corridor (recreational amenities, water management, and environmental reclamation); Trinity River Parkway (a ten-mile express toll road to divert through-traffic from downtown); and Project Pegasus (the redesign of downtown interstates and interchanges).
+The teams were directed to assume that three major infrastructure initiatives to transform downtown Dallas had been adopted: the Trinity River Corridor (recreational amenities, water management, and environmental reclamation); the Trinity River Parkway (a ten-mile express toll road to divert through-traffic from downtown); and Project Pegasus (the redesign of downtown interstates and interchanges).
 Also assumed was the decking-over of “the canyon,” a 1.5-mile below-grade stretch of Interstate 30, potentially reclaiming 57 acres of developable land.
 Teams could choose any 12-block site within the Cedars and propose a development scheme for it.

 2008 Winner and Finalist Entries

 Teams were charged with forming a quasi-public agency to redevelop the East First Street corridor from Alameda to Mariachi Plaza, taking into consideration connections to neighborhoods, to a revitalized Los Angeles River proposed in the newly issued master plan, to the new Gold Line Eastside Extension, and the development of the construction staging sites surrounding Mariachi Plaza after the Metropolitan Transportation Authority completes the subway entrance.